Professor Emerita, The Ohio State University, Research Professor, The University of North Carolina, at Chapel Hill

 Intellectual Biography & Awards

 My research areas are Russian literature of the fin-de-siecle (prose and poetry), early Soviet literature and two of the major classics of the 19th century: Turgenev and Dostoevsky.
 A recent interest is Vladimir Nabokov’s Russian novels.
 I hope to collect the 5-6 articles on him that I have written (and published) and combine them with some I am currently working on, hoping to eventually produce a book on the “Eurydice-theme” in his writing.
 I publish in a broad variety of journals both in the U.S. and in Europe.
+I was also given two awards during the AATSEEL conference in February 2020.
+One was: the 2019 Distinguished Service to AATSEEL Award; the other: the 2019 Slavic and East European Journal Award for Best Article Cluster.

 “The ‘Overcoat’ of Nabokov’s Luzhin.
 Defense as Self-Destruction.
 Partial Answers, vol. 17/1.
 2017.